whitehall: Configurable Document Types

 Block rendering

 The default object block is a recursive block type, as it can contain other object blocks within its properties.
-This allows us to build arbitrarily deep trees of content blocks, as defined by the document type's schema.
-The following is an example of a simple schema with nested object properties:
+This allows us to build arbitrarily deep trees of content blocks, as defined in the forms hash.
+The following is an example of a configuration that would display two tabs for a standard edition.
+The first tab also contains nested fields.

 {